-Every year in the United States, more than 600,000 workers across the country are sidelined by back injuries.
+Every year, more than 600,000 workers across the country are sidelined by back injuries.
 Caused by overextending, heavy lifting, excessive sitting or standing, falls, and work-related car accidents, back injuries can be debilitating.
 Men and women who have lower back pain resulting from work-related activities or accidents are often entitled to workers’ compensation benefits.

-Back pain can be symptomatic of a wide range of conditions involving bones, ligaments, or muscles of the back.
+Back pain can be symptomatic of a wide range of conditions involving bones, ligaments, or muscles in the back.
 It can be acute, coming on quickly and gradually lessening over time.
 Alternatively, back pain may be chronic, becoming a persistent, permanent part of your everyday life.
-Lower back pain can be the result of a single action like improper bending or lifting, or it can be caused by repetitive behaviors like sitting or standing for hours at a time.
+Lower back pain can be the result of a single action, such as improper bending or lifting, or it can be caused by repetitive behaviors, such as sitting or standing for hours at a time.